73. How helping others helps you

 Increased social engagement

-Seeing yourself in a more positive light (by doing something of value, we feel more valuable)
+Seeing yourself in a positive light (by doing something of value, you feel more valuable).

-Taking action to address something we care about (getting out of inertia and into action reduces helplessness, hopelessness, depression, and anxiety)
+Increased agency.
+Getting out of inertia and into action reduces helplessness, hopelessness, depression, and anxiety.

 Reflection

-When I think back over the happiest, most meaningful moments in my life, most of them are when I learn that I’ve had a positive impact.
-It might be through my work, volunteering, or my relationships … when someone tells me that something I’ve said or done has made a difference, it makes my day (sometimes my week)!
+When I reflect on the most meaningful, rewarding moments in my life, they’re when I’ve had a positive impact on others.
+Whether it’s through my work, volunteering, or personal interactions … when someone tells me that I’ve made a difference, it makes my day (sometimes my week).
+It feels like an injection of energy to motivate and sustain me.

 Connection Skill & Action Step: Volunteer